angular-gantt/angular-gantt/README.md

 ### Features
 - Usable with or without Bootstrap 3
 - Every task has its own color, subject, date (from, to)
-- Tasks can be moved and are resizable
+- Tasks can be moved and resized
 - Rows combine multiple tasks and can have independent descriptions
 - Rows can be sorted by description, date and custom order
 - A user can drag&drop a row to sort it in custom mode